Henry Flad: Emigration to America

-He landed in New York City in the autumn of 1849.
+He arrived in New York City in the autumn of 1849.
 His first employment after his landing was as a draftsman in an architect's office.
-It was not long, however, before he entered the engineering service of the Erie Railroad, then under construction, his headquarters being at Dunkirk, New York, at the extreme western end of the road.
-Mr James P. Kirkwood and Mr James H. Morley with whom Captain Flad was afterwards associated, were also employed at this time on the same road.
-After the completion of the New York and Erie Railroad in 1851, we hear of Captain Flad, first as located for a time at Tonawanda between Niagara Falls and Buffalo, and then, in 1852, as an assistant engineer in the construction of the Ohio and Mississippi Railroad from Cincinnati to St. Louis, his headquarters being at Vincennes, Indiana.
+Soon after, he entered engineering service in the New York and Erie Railroad, which was under construction at the time.
+Another civil engineer, James P. Kirkwood, along with James H. Morley, both of whom Flad was afterwards associated with, were also employed at this time on the same road.
+After the completion of the New York and Erie Railroad in 1851, Flad later entered engineering service in the Ohio and Mississippi Railroad from Cincinnati to St. Louis, his headquarters now being at Vincennes.

-Upon the opening of the Ohio and Mississippi Railroad to St. Louis in 1854 (this being the first railway to reach St Louis from the East) Captain Flad went to Missouri as an assistant engineer on the Iron Mountain Railroad, of which his former colleague on the Erie Railroad, Mr. James H. Morley, was the chief engineer.
-During the construction of this road Captain Flad was located at Potosi, Missouri.
-After its completion to Pilot Knob, where for a number of years it ended, he became land and tie agent of the railroad company, with headquarters at Arcadia, Missouri.
-On September 12, 1856, Captain Flad was married to Miss Reichard of St. Louis.
+Upon the opening of the Ohio and Mississippi Railroad to St. Louis in 1854, Flad went to Missouri as an assistant engineer on the Iron Mountain Railroad, of which his former colleague on the Erie Railroad, James H. Morley, was the chief engineer.
+During the construction of this railroad, Flad was mainly working at Potosi.
+After its completion to Pilot Knob, he continued to be employed at the railroad company, with his headquarters now located at Arcadia.